rajath-optit/validate_23_checkpoint-IAM/README.md

 CloudWatch alarms exist for RDS instance: <db_instance_id>
 No CloudWatch alarms found for RDS instance: <db_instance_id>
 ```
-*(This output indicates whether all resources are connected to a monitoring tool with customer-approved thresholds.)*

 ### 21.Have Monitoring tool covering all the critical instances, services, URL etc… Get confirmation from the customer on the coverage and alert recipients.
 ```